M66B/FairEmail/docs/FAQ-da-rDK.md

 Fejlen *...
 Godkemdelse mislykkedes ... netværksfejl ...* betyder, at Android-kontohåndteringen var ude af stand til at opfriske godkendelsen af en Gmail-konto grundet Internetforbindelsesproblemer

-The error *...
-Authentication failed ...
-Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
-In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
+Fejlen *...
+Godkendelse mislykkedes...
+Ugyldige akkreditiver ...* kan være forårsaget af en skiftet kontoadgangskoden eller ophævelse af de krævede konto-/kontakttilladelser.
+Er kontoadgangskoden skiftet, så godkend igen Google-kontoen i indstillingerne for Android-kontoen.
 In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).

 The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).